baranraider/baranraider/README.md

-### 👋 Hello, I'm ra1der.
-I am interested in the FiveM platform and I am still in the learning phase.
+### 👋 Hello, I'm ra1der, I'm interested in the lua software language on the fivem platform.
+I'm not a completely knowledgeable person yet, I'm learning.
+I will continue to learn.